-Today we’d like to start with a huge THANKS to all you, loyal followers of the Amped Replay: How Do I Do This? series!
+Today we’d like to start with a huge THANKS to all you, loyal followers of the Amped Replay: How Do I Do This? tutorial series!
 We started nothing less than 25 weeks ago, and now it’s coming to an end.
-This post wraps up and concludes the series: we’ll briefly walk through a complete video processing workflow.
+This post wraps up and concludes the Amped Replay tutorial series.
+We’ll briefly walk through a complete video processing workflow.
 You’ll see how Amped Replay helps investigators stick to a forensically sound and lean process.
 Keep reading!

 Let’s walk step by step through the most common issues you may face working on a case.
 As we move on with the story, you’ll find links to dedicated articles for each step.